 DISSERTATION RESEARCH - DUKE UNIVERSITY

-The eastern population of North Pacific right whale is currently the most endangered population of large whale, with an estimated 31 animals left!
-The objective of my dissertation is to better understand the historical, contemporary, and potential future distribution of this population using naturally occurring biogeochemical tracers in archived tissues as well as modeling of right whale prey communities on a known foraging ground.
+The eastern North Pacific right whale is currently the most endangered population of whale, with an estimated 31 animals left.
+The objective of my dissertation is to better understand the distribution of this population using naturally occurring chemical tracers in museum specimens as well as modeling of right whale prey communities on a known foraging ground.

 Stable Isotope Analysis

 An animal's tissues record information about their diet, location, and physiology in the form of naturally occurring biogeochemical tracers, including stable isotopes.
 I measure the ratio of carbon and nitrogen stable isotopes in whale tissues (baleen & skin) to compare the distribution of historical and contemporary populations of right whale.
-This work is important, because it can be used to uncover the overwintering grounds and migration routes for this species, which are both currently unknown.
-This knowledge may lead to expanded monitoring programs.
-The historical ecology perspective also provides a benchmark to assess recovery of this species.
+We hope this research can uncover the overwintering grounds and migration routes for this species.
+This knowledge may lead to expanded monitoring programs and critical habitats.
+The historical ecology perspective provided by analyzing museum specimens from the commercial whaling era also provides a benchmark to assess recovery of this species.

 Community Modeling of North Pacific Right Whale Prey